ashkann/vulkan/README.md

 # Vulkan 2D Engine
-Trying to learn vulkan and Haskell hand in hand by doing a 2D engine.
+Trying to learn Vulkan and Haskell hand in hand by doing a 2D engine.

 # How to
 Compile the shaders, generate the atlas and run: